-Overindulgence over the festive period can leave us feeling sluggish and tired, not only physically but mentally too.
-Whilst we don’t want to continuously count calories and overly limit ourselves at Christmas, there are some easy and healthy hacks to help combat this sluggish feeling.
+Overindulgence over the festive period can leave us feeling sluggish and tired physically and mentally.
+While we don’t want to continuously count calories and overly limit ourselves at Christmas, some easy and healthy hacks help combat this sluggish feeling.

-Jess Hillard, expert nutritionist from Warrior gives us her 6 top tips to survive the festive period.
+Jess Hillard, an expert nutritionist from Warrior, gives us her 6 top tips to survive the festive period.

 Where possible, make your own food and drink.
 This allows you to choose your own ingredients, without all the added sugary, high-fat ingredients that often appear within pre-made Christmas snacks.
 We all love a cheeky canape or two, so keep these simple and yummy with homemade hummus and veggie sticks.
 Mince pies are also really easy to make, you can make the mince filling from scratch, with lower sugar contents.
 This will stop a rapid sugar crash and keep you from feeling sluggish throughout the day.

-You don’t need to completely cut out the chocolate, because that is a huge part of the Christmas festivities, however you can certainly make wiser chocolate choices.
-Instead of sitting in front of the TV or fire constantly picking at a big tin of chocolates, you could try a protein rich sweet treat, to help keep you fuller for longer.
-A great option are protein bars, and the brand-new White Chocolate Mocha Warrior CRUNCH bar is ideal to satisfy a sweet tooth.
+You don’t need to completely cut out the chocolate, because that is a massive part of the Christmas festivities, however, you can certainly make wiser chocolate choices.
+Instead of sitting in front of the TV or fire constantly picking at a big tin of chocolates, you could try a protein-rich sweet treat, to help keep you fuller for longer.
+A great option is protein bars, and the brand-new White Chocolate Mocha Warrior CRUNCH bar is ideal to satisfy a sweet tooth.
 Containing only 24g of carbohydrates, they are a convenient snack to carry around with you to avoid having to reach for something unhealthy.

 Sounds simple but it’s something that is quite effective.
 Simply swap a big glass for a smaller one.
 Research has found that drinking wine from a smaller glass, reduced overall wine consumption by 7%.
 Larger glasses can often make you feel like you are constantly playing ‘catch up’, therefore more frequently refilling, and in turn drinking more.
 Drink lots of water in-between alcoholic beverages to ensure you stay hydrated.

 Potatoes are a large part of the Christmas meal, yet often receive a lot of bad press!
-Potatoes are a brilliant carbohydrate source which we shouldn’t cut out and should enjoy.
-However, there are ways of preparing them which can help to make them healthier and cut out unnecessary calories.
+Potatoes are a brilliant carbohydrate source that we shouldn’t cut out and should enjoy.
+However, there are ways of preparing them to help make them healthier and cut out unnecessary calories.
 Firstly, cut them into bigger pieces, this will allow less oil to be absorbed by each one, keeping the calories lower.
-Also bear in mind the oil that you use.
-Rapeseed oil is best, especially instead of goose fat which is common for roasties.
-Rapeseed oil has a high smoke point so is great for roasting and is lower in saturated fat than goose fat.
+Also, bear in mind the oil that you use.
+Rapeseed oil is best, especially instead of goose fat which is typical for roasties.
+Rapeseed oil has a high smoke point, so is excellent for roasting and is lower in saturated fat than goose fat.

-All in all, remember to still enjoy yourself over the festive period but use your smart choices to help avoid the sluggish, overindulged feeling.
+All in all, remember to enjoy yourself over the festive period still but use your smart choices to help avoid you stop feeling sluggish, and overindulged feeling.